Also called booze, grog, liquor

 - Respiratory arrest including death

 Alcohol affects people differently and it can depend on what you drink and how much, how quickly you drink it, your size and weight, and whether you’re male or female.
-It is important to know that there is no safe level of use.
 Consuming alcohol with over the counter, prescribed medications and other drugs can increase the risk of an overdose.

 - Memory loss